particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

 ### Synchronized access

-Many system resources are not thread-safe and you must manually manage synchronization.
+Many device resources are not thread-safe and you must manually manage synchronization.

 For example, the USB serial debug port (Serial) can only be called safely from multiple threads if you surround all accesses with WITH_LOCK(), as in: